-'Hopefully it's not a one-week thing:' Malcom Jenkins on what happens now
+'Hopefully it's not a one-week thing': Malcom Jenkins on what happens now

 After President Donald Trump criticized NFL players who engaged in protests during the national anthem, an unprecedented number of players joined the ranks of the protesters.
 Here in Philly, where Jenkins has raised a fist during the anthem since former 49ers quarterback Colin Kaepernick began protesting last summer, Eagles players locked arms with each other and with members of the front office -- including team owner Jeffrey Lurie -- during the pregame ceremony.
 Across the field, three Giants players knelt.
 Across the league, teams protested in different ways.

 It might not be the kind of reaction that quells the often-angry national conversation on this issue.
-But it's one that matters to someone like Jenkins, who's been consulted by NFL commissioner Roger Goodell and NFLPA executive director DeMaurice Smith on social and community issues, who's part of a group of players asking the league to devote a month to awareness of social issues, and who's looking at the bigger picture.
+But it's one that matters to someone like Jenkins, who has been consulted by NFL commissioner Roger Goodell and NFLPA executive director DeMaurice Smith on social and community issues, who's part of a group of players asking the league to devote a month to awareness of social issues, and who's looking at the bigger picture.

 "People today in the league, whether it be front office or players, recognize the time that we're in right now," Jenkins said.
 "And I think they recognize the responsibility that we have as athletes, as entertainers, and as a league."